xdoko01/pgRPG/README.md

 ### 2022-07-01 Adjustments in ECS_MANAGER.
 Entities are not loaded before components, so entity alias can be used anywhere in the quest JSON!

+### 2022-08-04 Templates with parameters, templates loaded from within the quest definition as well as from the files

+### 2022-11-13 Possibility to additionally add components on the existing entity with definition in the quest file
+  - This feature allows to add/rewrite components on one entity several times in the quest file(s)
+  - This is useful when the game is spread accross multiple files and in new level (new quest file) we need to add additional feature to our entity (and not create a new one).
+  - E.g. player entity is created in the first quest file and in the next quest file (level) we need to adjust starting position of the player.
+So we can simply add new position component to player01 that will override the original position.

 ## To Do

   - [x] reduce number of files in `collision_system` delete some of them and merge necessary version of classes to the existing files `generate_collisions_processor.py` and/or `resolve_collisions_processor`